Video over IP Resources

 Forward Error Correction (FEC)

-Live video transport in IP networks introduces the possibility for packet loss, which can have serious consequence given the circumstances of the quality required for broadcast transmission.
-FEC is required to guarantee delivery of packets in transmission without requiring redundant data streams, enabling immediate recovery of lost packets.
+Live video transport in IP networks introduces the possibility for packet loss, due to the bit error rate of the infrastructure (typically 10E-12).
+This can have serious consequence given the quality required for broadcast transmission.
+FEC is a way to guarantee delivery of packets in imperfect transmission systems without requiring redundant data streams, enabling immediate recovery of lost packets on the fly.